 A: No, we are a Private Breeder.
 We do not operate on a mass scale.
 We work with quality, and not quantity.
 That being said, please allow ample time for us to get to your order.
 We stay quite booked up on most of our breeds.
 So let us know as early as possible what you may want.
 This way we can schedule you into the year with ease.
 On eggs, we usually run 2-3 weeks out on everything, so please keep that in mind, we will get to you, we just need time.
 All orders are filled on a first come first serve basis.
 Some breeds or colors we keep are in limited supply.
-Some, like the ohiki are currently not for sale.
-Stuff like this, we need to continue to work with for a few years to get our own stock up to where we want it.
-At that time we will start letting a few go.
-Feel free to ask about any.
-I'll let you know what their current availability is..
+Feel free to ask about any of our breeds and/or colors, we will let you know if we have any and what their current availability is.

 Q: How do you ship your eggs and chicks?

 A: Eggs - We carefully bubble wrap each egg individually and place it in an egg carton, tape the carton shut, pack it tightly in a Priority Mail Box using packing peanuts and/or newspaper, label them "Hatching Eggs!
 Very Fragile!", and send them on their way.
 We go the extra mile packing them for safe arrival.

 Chicks - Once hatched and doing well, we place your chicks in a box specially designed to ship live chicks.
 We add a straw liner and heating pad to the box for stability and warmth.
 We label the box "Live Chicks!
 Handle With Care!" and send them on their way.
 We ship them Express Mail only to prevent loss due to a 2-4 day Priority Mail trip.